Health and wellbeing resources

 - Overeaters Anonymous provides self-help for anyone suffering from compulsive eating.
 This includes overeating, bulimia, anorexia, or obsession with food and weight.
 They use the 12-step spiritual programme of recovery first developed by Alcoholics Anonymous.
 View more information on finding a local meeting.

 - First Steps provides care and support for young people and adults affected by eating difficulties and disorders.
 They offer non-clinical early intervention and prevention services.
-These complement the NHS and Public Health in the community.
+These complement the NHS and public health in the community.
 You can book an appointment to discuss our one-to-one peer support, counselling, online email befriending, or group support.
-Email firstname.lastname@example.org or visit our online self-referral form.
+Get in touch by email or use their online self-referral form.

 - Gamcare offers information and online support.
 They have a helpline, forum and chat room for people suffering because of a gambling problem.